• Skip to primary navigation

 Master of Science in Automotive Engineering

-A master’s degree program offers students an opportunity to focus on a particular aspect of automotive engineering.
+A master’s degree program allows students to focus on a particular aspect of automotive engineering.
 Common specialization tracks include manufacturing processes, electrical and computer systems, mechanical systems, and materials science.

 Typical master’s degrees in automotive engineering include: